omercankoc/swift-handbook/README.md

 # Swift

 Notes I have compiled from various sources about Swift programming language.
-This warehouse will continue to be updated.
+This repository will continue to be updated.
 I am waiting for your support and suggestions.

 ### Fundamental